Altarum to Present at Association of SNAP Nutrition Education Administrators Conference

 Determining methods for estimating SNAP-Ed program dosage is challenging, particularly for community-wide multi-level, multi-component interventions, and there is a need to share and collaborate on methods currently in use across the country.
 Using a community network approach to guide the planning and delivery of SNAP-Ed, University of Illinois partnered with Altarum to better understand network characteristics and program factors that impact outcomes of SNAP-eligible populations living within identified community networks.
 “Estimating SNAP-Ed Program Dosage of Multi-level, Multi-component Interventions: A facilitated discussion of approaches currently in use” will be presented on Wednesday, February 8th from 1:00-2:00 pm.

 The Association of SNAP Nutrition Education Administrators (ASNNA) is a professional organization for SNAP Nutrition Education (SNAP-Ed) administrators who is committed to improving the nutritional status of SNAP recipients.
-By implementing and spreading integrated approaches to nutrition education, ANSSA aims to serve the nation as an excellent resource for obesity prevention, network expertise, partnership development, and policy advocacy.
+By implementing and spreading integrated approaches to nutrition education, ASNNA aims to serve the nation as an excellent resource for obesity prevention, network expertise, partnership development, and policy advocacy.
 The purpose of the 2023 ASNNA Conference is to bring together SNAP-Ed practitioners and stakeholders to identify frameworks and strategies to reconnect SNAP-Ed programming and implementation to local, statewide, and national needs and audiences; to rebuild the foundation of SNAP-Ed programming, partnerships, and implementation to be inclusive and emphasize equity; and to reimagine SNAP-Ed programming and implementation as it relates to federal policy, guidelines, and reports.